 Technology (XLK ETF) was rejected at the gates of the upper border of the late-February bearish gap, declining powerfully in the last 30 minutes of the regular session.
 The volume was elevated, but nowhere representative of a real reversal that’s about to stick.
 That makes me think any potential follow-through will be readily absorbed by the buyers, and we’re likely to see yesterday’s open overcome before too long.

 Healthcare (XLV ETF) brought us another long red candle, but on relatively lower volume – and that means even smaller bearish short-term implications than could be the case for technology.
 In other words, I expect a return of the buyers in both of these key sectoral ETFs pretty soon.

-Financials (XLF ETF) have been the star heavyweight performer of yesterday's session, coming within spitting distance of both April local tops.
-Financials rose on outstanding volume and kept half of their intraday gains, which makes the outlook for the coming days bullish.
+Financials (XLF ETF) have been the star heavyweight performer of yesterday’s session, coming within spitting distance of both April local tops.
+Financials rose on outstanding volume, and kept half of their intraday gains, which makes the outlook for coming days bullish.